 - creating partnerships within and across various sectors of the health care system—including public health and primary health care, as well as secondary, tertiary, home and long-term care

 - looking outside the health sector to forge new connections with such important services as education, housing and social services

 - developing connections with counterpart networks in other provinces

 - leading the way to more comprehensive approaches to improving individual and population health, health equity and health system outcomes.

-BRIC NS was funded in 2015 and is run from offices in Dalhousie University’s Department of Family Medicine at the QEII Health Sciences Centre in Halifax, NS.
+BRIC NS was funded in 2015 and is run from offices in Dalhousie University’s Department of Family Medicine in Halifax, NS.
 BRIC NS evolved from Collaborative Research in Primary Health Care, or CoR-PHC.

 BRIC NS is one of 11 Primary and Integrated Health Care Innovation Networks across the country.
 These networks work together, in order to learn from each other by:

 - determining how innovations that are successful in one province could be scaled and/or adapted in another province

 - evaluating, refining and promoting successful innovations more broadly across the country